Where are you located?

 Our facilities have a state of the art security system.
 Combined with time tested safety protocols our shelter offers a safe environment for clients and their children.

-Do you buy food for the women and children staying there?
+Do you buy food for the people staying there?

 We provide basic groceries for shelter.
 Clients cook their own meals on their own schedule.